+BRIGHAM YOUNG UNIVERSITY

-BRIGHAM YO UNG UNIVERSITY This agreement is entered into this day of , 20 ("Effective Date") between Brigham Young University, a nonprofit corporation and educational institution ("BYU"), and (the "Experience Provider") located at · 1.
-PURPOSE.
-In order to facilitate internship opportunity ortunities and educational experiences for students, this Agreement is intended to govern the relationship be etween Experience Provider and BYU with respect to student Interns from BYU in an internship arranger nent with the Experience Provider.
+This agreement is entered into this \\\\\ day of \\\\\\, 20 ("Effective Date") between Brigham Young University, a nonprofit corporation and educational institution ("BYU"), and \\\\\\ (the "Experience Provider") located at \\\\\\ .

+1. PURPOSE.
+In order to facilitate internship opportunities and educational experiences for students, this Agreement is intended to govern the relationship between Experience Provider and BYU with respect to student Interns from BYU in an internship arrangement with the Experience Provider.

 2. GENERAL CONSIDERATIONS.

+2.1 An internship is a cooperative student program between BYU and the Experience Provider.
+The Experience Provider will provide supervision, facilities, and instruction that help students of BYU (each an "Intern") acquire skills and knowledge related to their chosen field of study or occupation.

+2.2 This Agreement is effective as of the Effective Date and may be terminated by BYU or the Experience Provider for any reason by providing 30 days advance written notice to the other party.

+2.3 Experience Provider and BYU shall each provide a contact person (the "Internship Coordinator") for activities related to the performance of this Agreement.
+The following contact names and addresses shall be the initial Internship Coordinators for the Experience Provider and for BYU.
+Others may be designated in writing by the parties at any time.
+Typically the provider will be the clinical supervisor for the intern.

+For experience provider For BYU:

+Phone: Phone:

+Email: Email:

-2.1 An internship is a cooperative student progr am between BYU and the Experience Provider.
-The ± ± cilities, and instruction that help students of BYU (each an "Intern") acquire skills and knowledge related • • • e e ive Date and may be terminated by BYU or the Experience Provider for any reason by providing 30 days a ± • 1 ovide a contact person (the "Internship Coordinator") 1 Agreement.
-The following contact names and addresses ne Experience Provider and for BYU.
-Others may be Typically the provider will be the clinical supervisor for the intern.
-E DVIII For experience provider For BYU: Phone: Phone: Email: Email: Lanan.
-Linui.
-2.4 BYU and the Experience Provider agree to indemnify each other from any claims or liability, 1 respective negligent acts or omissions arising from the • ther agrees to have in effect insurance coverage to adequately underwrite this promise of indemnity 9 2.5 Neither BYU nor the Experience Provider w 1 s or outcomes arising out of or caused only by the other ver, such claims disputes, losses, damages, injuries, joint fault of both the Experience Provider and BYU, indemnifying party's respective fault.
+2.4 BYU and the Experience Provider agree to indemnify each other from any claims or liability, including reasonable attorneys' fees, due to their respective negligent acts or omissions arising from the performance of this Agreement.
+Each party further agrees to have in effect insurance coverage to adequately underwrite this promise of indemnity.

+2.5 Neither BYU nor the Experience Provider will be responsible nor held liable for any claims, disputes, losses, damages, injuries, adverse events or outcomes arising out of or caused only by the other party's actions, inactions or negligence.
+If, however, such claims disputes, losses, damages, injuries, adverse events or outcomes are the result of the joint fault of both the Experience Provider and BYU, the obligation of each party to indemnify the other hereunder shall be limited to the extent of the indemnifying party's respective fault.